smartdevicelink/sdl_evolution/proposals/0167-app-services.md

 </struct>

 <struct name="AppServicesCapabilities">
+	<description> Capabilities of app services including what service types are supported and the current state of services. </description>

 	<param name="servicesSupported" type="AppServiceType" array="true" mandatory="true">
 	    <description> An array of supported app service types</description>
 	</param>

    	<param name="appServices" type="AppServiceCapability" array="true" mandatory="false">
    	    <description> An array of currently available services.
 If this is an update to the capability the affected services will include an update reason in that item</description>
    	</param>